Inside: a closer look at keeping joy in hard parenting seasons

 Connection is Key

-Over and over again in the Word, we see God’s heart toward family and the unbreakable connection there.
+Over and over again in the Word, we see God’s heart toward family and the powerful connection there.

 But it’s one that’s dependent upon our connection with them.If there's one thing that my kids are constantly showing me, it's that so much of their mental and emotional health depends on connection.
 And it makes sense.
 After all, we were created to be highly relational beings.
 Click To Tweet